-GFSI food safety management system
+A food safety management system for GFSI

-Increase accountability and productivity with digital policies & SOPs
+Standardize execution with digital policies & SOPs

 - Management commitment checklist